DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ![Running Yeoman to create the API](https://cdn.auth0.com/blog/aspnet-core-web-apis/yo.PNG)

->The _Web API Application_ includes a _project.json_ with all the required dependencies set, a _Startup.cs_ file with the ASP.NET Core pipeline already configure for MVC routing and a sample _Controller_.
+>The _Web API Application_ includes a _project.json_ with all the required dependencies set, a _Startup.cs_ file with the ASP.NET Core pipeline already configured for MVC routing and a sample _Controller_.

 We can try _restoring_ and _running_ the API project to check if everything was created successfully with `dotnet restore`, `dotnet run` and opening a browser pointing to `http://localhost:5000/values`.

 ![Default API route](https://cdn.auth0.com/blog/aspnet-core-web-apis/api.PNG)

-Once that’s done, we’ll proceed edit our App’s dependencies on the `project.json` file and add [Swashbuckle](https://github.com/domaindrivendev/Ahoy):
+Once that’s done, we’ll proceed to edit our app’s dependencies in the `project.json` file and add [Swashbuckle](https://github.com/domaindrivendev/Ahoy):

 ```json
 "dependencies": {